 Recreational Fire Safety

-- Keep your fire to a manageable size.
-A small fire is easier to control.
+- Keep your fire to a manageable size

-- Maintain separation from structures and combustibles, at least 25 feet
+- Maintain at least 25 feet of separation from structures and combustibles

-- Pour lots of water on the fire.
-Drown ALL embers, not just the red ones.
-Pour water until all hissing sounds stop.
-Continue to add water and stir with a shovel until all material is cool.
+- Extinguish the fire by pouring lots of water on it—until all hissing sounds stop and all embers have been drowned out.
+Continue to add water and stir with a shovel until all material has cooled.

-- Never: Burn trash, rubbish, garbage, or yard waste as it is prohibited by law.
+- Never burn trash, rubbish, garbage, or yard waste—this is all illegal activity

-For more information, see the Recreational Fire Safety Guideline
+For additional information, view our Recreational Fire Safety Guidelines.